-Benchmade’s Adams Sibert Knife is one of the top quality survival knives made in the US.
-It appears and feels much like a combat knife but the Adams Sibert isn’t classified as military.
+Benchmade’s (Sibert) Adamas knife is one of the top quality survival knives made in the US.
+It appears and feels much like a combat knife but the Adamas isn’t classified as military.
 Nevertheless, the feel, the sturdiness, and the quality give more value to its average price of $150.
-This Benchmade Adams Sibert knife review will talk about the Benchmade company, features and benefits of the knife, as well as its user reviews.
+This Benchmade Adamas knives review will talk about the Benchmade company, features and benefits of the knife, as well as its user reviews.

 - The handle is a beauty in itself; it has an AXIS locking mechanism and ambidextrous thumb studs.
 Almost any person can easily establish a good grip on this knife and keep it even during action despite its apparent heaviness.
 It is easily noticeable, though, that Sibert had made the handle with three large holes in it.

 - The design isn’t applied purely for the purpose of physical appeal.
 In fact, its intention is to reduce the knife’s overall weight, and it does so successfully.
 The handle is barely an inch thick and houses the D2 tool steel blade comfortably.

 - For convenience, the pocket clip is tip-up and reversible, again making it flexible for all types of users.
 Both left-handed and right-handed people can easily handle this quality knife with ease.

 - The overall blade length is at 3.82 inches and only 0.16 in thickness.
 However, its hardness is at 60-62 HTC which makes it surprisingly sturdy despite how thin it is.
 The combination of the length, thickness, and hardness makes an almost perfect feel for carving and cutting through rather rigid materials.